jwetzell/showbridge/README.md

     - control: midi control number 1-127
     - value: value portion of control change and pitch_bend
     - program: program number 1- 127
+    - bytes: the 3 MIDI data bytes
 - mqtt
     - payload: the contents of the MQTT message either an object if parsable JSON or the raw contents as a string
     - topic: the topic of the published MQTT message
-    - payloadType: json or text describing the type of the payload property
 - osc
-    - msg: the original OSC message from osc-min
     - address: address of the incoming osc message /an/osc/address
     - addressParts: an array of address i.e. ["an","osc","address"]
     - args: array of args of the incoming osc message [0,"1",2.0]
+    - bytes: the osc message as bytes
 - tcp
+    - bytes: UInt8Array of the TCP packet
-    - msg: TCP packet received as Buffer
+    - string: string representation of the TCP packet
 - udp
+    - bytes: UInt8Array of the UDP packet
-    - msg: UDP packet received as Buffer
+    - string: string representation of the UDP packet
 - websocket
-    - msg: ws message content (if this is JSON it will be parsed into an object)
+    - payload: ws message content (if this is JSON it will be parsed into an object)